English Internship Opportunities

 In the process, interns will have an opportunity to learn about and gain experience in:

 This 9 hour/week internship is paired with a tutorial under the DGS or DPPD that consists of weekly readings and a short final written assignment.
-Interested candidates should email Fredric Nachbaur ([email protected]) by August 15 to learn more about the internship and set up an interview.
+Interested candidates should email Fredric Nachbaur ([email protected]) with a short introduction and attached work resume by August 25 to learn more about the internship and set up an interview.

 • Publishing Internships